jbirddog/blue/README.md

    1. Remove clitx macros from blasm
 1. Phase out Input Buffer in favor of user specified blocks
    1. Merge Input Buffer and Return/Data Stack blocks
-   1. Top half of the block is 512 bytes for the "boot sector"
+   1. Low half of the block is 512 bytes for the "boot sector"
    1. Move `read_boot_code` to bytecode in the boot sector
 1. Get some writing about BlueVM, blasm, bth
 1. Bug: add/remove ops and `make` fails until `make clean`